hkommula/before_after_slider/README.md

 ## **What does it do?**
 It loads your image pairs, generates a `sets.json` file, and displays them in a clean slider UI through `index.html`.
 Everything updates automatically when you add or change images.

+## Example:
+You can see a working example here: https://hkommula.github.io/before_after_slider/

 ## **Steps**
 1. **Clone the repository**